Fair Repair Bill Moving Forward at MN State Capitol - NewsBreak

 Fair Repair Bill Moving Forward at MN State Capitol

 ST. PAUL -- A bill that gives Minnesota consumers more options for getting their electronics repaired is making its way through the state legislature.
-The bill would require...1037theloon.com
+The bill would require...mix949.com

 ST. PAUL -- A bill that gives Minnesota consumers more options for getting their electronics repaired is making its way through the state legislature.
-The bill would require...1037theloon.com
+The bill would require...mix949.com

 Comments / 0